Just what is a Tortie Point Siamese cat?

 The gene that codes for orange effectively turns black coloring into ginger, in cats.
 Red, apricot and cream are all shades of ginger caused by the presence of the orange gene.

 If you know anything about genes, you'll know that they're carried on chromosomes.
 Females have paired XX chromosomes, males have XY chromosomes.
+The orange gene is only carried on the X chromosome.

-A female cat, on the other hand, having two X chromosomes, needs to inherit orange genes on both chromosomes in order to give her totally red or apricot or cream Points.
+A female cat, on the other hand, having two X chromosomes, needs to inherit orange genes on both chromosomes in order to give her totally red or apricot or cream points.

 If a female cat inherits the orange gene on only one of her chromosomes, it will only change half her pigment to one of the red shades.
 The other half will remain as it would have been without the orange gene.

-This also explains why tortoiseshell cats are almost always female – a tortoiseshell male cat would be very, very rare – and a genetic abnormality.
+(This also explains why tortoiseshell cats are almost always female – a tortoiseshell male cat would be very, very rare – and a genetic abnormality).

-Seal Tortie
+Seal tortie

 Points: Seal brown with shades of red